-Any effort to change that is restricted by our attitudes and behaviours is often counterproductive.
+Any effort to change that is restricted by our attitudes and behaviors is often counterproductive.
 To be more effective, the focus must be on our perceptions and philosophies.
 Real success relies upon the introduction of these core principles in to our basic character.

 For decades, the route put forward to success was presented as being able to persuade people to follow the message they were being told.

-These techniques were mainly concerned with brand image, influence, manipulation and flattery (communication, status and image).
+These techniques were mainly concerned with brand image, influence, manipulation, and flattery (communication, status, and image).

 According to Stephen Covey, these techniques have a peripheral role in the achievement of a happy and successful life.
-To be more effective in the long-term, these techniques need to be combined with our most basic values, such as sincerity, empathy, dignity and trust.
+To be more effective in the long-term, these techniques need to be combined with our most basic values, such as sincerity, empathy, dignity, and trust.
 “Only fundamental goodness teaches the art of life!”
 It is the person’s character that communicates more eloquently.

 The effect of these techniques is limited, as they often contradict natural laws of growth and development.
 “You reap what you sow.”
 There is no shortcut.
 This principle is also true, in the same degree, with regard to other human activities.
 The latter are also linked to “law of harvesting”.

 The power of philosophy